 The answer is no. As an independent contractor, you are self-employed and do not have any right to employee benefits.
-You must provide your own health insurance and retirement contributions, as well as pay self-employment or payroll taxes (both employee and employer amounts).
+You must provide your health insurance and retirement contributions, as well as pay self-employment or payroll taxes (both employee and employer amounts).

 The problem is that many new contractors are used to having employee benefits like sick pay or workers’ compensation, and are not prepared to deal with illnesses or accidents.
-If you miss work as a contractor, you don’t get paid and it could affect your client relationship as well if a deadline is missed.
+If you miss working as a contractor, you don’t get paid and it could affect your client relationship as well if a deadline is missed.